praxiseng/reveal/README.md

 A search compares a binary file against a hash database.
 The search is performed in a search database, and all results are stored in that search database.
 That search database can then be queried and visualized.

-The following command searches the `ls` binary against the `hash_db.sqlite` hash database, storing results in the `search_ls.sqlite` search database.
+The following command searches the `ls` binary against the `database.db` hash database, storing results in the `search_ls.db` search database.

 ```
-py main.py search .\hash_db.sqlite .\search_ls.sqlite S:\share\sample_binaries\linux_bin\ls
+py reveal.py search database.db search_ls.db \path\to\bin\ls
 ```

 The search command starts by determining which sections of the file have sufficient entropy.
 Then it performs a rolling hash.
 A rolling hash is a hash at every starting byte in the file for the length of the block size.
 The `search` command inserts these hashes into a table in the search database, then finds matches by attaching to the hash database and performing a JOIN operation across tables.
-The match results are then stored in another table for quick loading.
+The match results are then stored in another table in the search database for quick loading.

-Use the `--show` command to launch the GUI at the end.

 # Graphical Interface

 To launch the GUI on a search database, run the `show` subcommand:

 ```
-py main.py show search_ls.sqlite
+py reveal.py show search_ls.db
 ```

 REveal now has a graphical interface to display matches.
 With the `ls` binary compared to 900 Linux binaries, we can